danielmartonca/PALab3/README.md

 # Laboratory 3

-At the last laboratory i finished the tasks Bonus, Optional and Compulsory.
+At the last laboratory I finished the tasks Bonus, Optional and Compulsory.

 This repository is for the tasks given at laboratory 3.
 I managed to finish compulsory so far.
 I will try to finish other tasks before the next laboratory.